Skip to main content

 5. Have fun!

-*Virtual camps can be attended from a variety of locations.
-During virtual camps, camp staff will reference the Camper Location, Parent/guardian 1, Parent/guardian 2, and Emergency Contact information provided at the time of registration for the purposes of addressing any on-screen Code of Conduct violations, issues and/or emergencies, or by police or other law enforcement agents in the event of an incident.
+Virtual camps can be attended from a variety of locations.
+During virtual camps, camp staff will reference the Camper Location, Parent/guardian 1 and Parent/guardian 2 information provided at the time of registration for the purposes of addressing any on-screen Code of Conduct violations, issues and/or emergencies, or by police or other law enforcement agents in the event of an incident.
 We ask that registrants provide accurate information at the time of registration.

-The Code of Conduct applies to all campers.
+The Code of Conduct applies to all campers/participants.

 • Registration and payment

-Registration must be completed through the applicable online camp registration form.
-Payment by credit card must be made at the time of registration.
+Registration must be completed through the applicable online registration form.
+Payment must be made at the time of registration.
 All listed prices are in Canadian dollars.
 Mastercard, VISA and VISA debit are accepted.

 If you cannot pay by credit card, please contact us.

-You will need to agree to the Assumption of Risk and Release of Liability, the Code of Conduct, the listed policies/regulations, and provide camper information as part of camp registration.
+You will need to agree* to the Assumption of Risk and Release of Liability, the Code of Conduct, the listed policies/regulations, and provide camper/participant information as part of registration.

 • Cancellations and refunds

-Cancellations for paid camps made in writing to summercamps@ontariotechu.ca at least ten (10) days prior to the start date of the related camp are entitled to a partial refund.
+Cancellations made in writing to summercamps@ontariotechu.ca at least twelve (12) days prior to the start date of the related camp/course are entitled to a partial refund.
+Requests for cancellations must be accompanied by a confirmation number.
 A cancellation fee will apply.
 Refunds will not be given for cancellations made after this date.

-A list of cancellation fees organized by the type of camp.
+A list of cancellation fees organized by the type of camp or course.

 Virtual $20 (per camper, per camp)

-Campers/participants who do not attend their registered camp without a notice of cancellation are considered a No Show.
+Campers/participants who do not attend their registered camp/course without a notice of cancellation are considered a No Show.
 In this case, a refund will not be given.

-A camp may be cancelled if the minimum number of participants required to run the camp is not met.
+A camp/course may be cancelled if the minimum number of participants required is not met.
 Early registration is recommended to avoid cancellation due to low registration.
-Note: Where cancellation of a camp occurs due to low registration, registrants of the affected camp will be given a full refund.
+Note: Where cancellation of a camp/course occurs due to low registration, registrants of the affected camp/course will be given a full refund.

 Free/Scholarship Camp Cancellations